 I’ve always been a sexually curious person, I wanted to know about pleasure, relationships, eroticism, and desire.
 I had so many questions that I asked my teachers, parents, friends, Google and partners – but I couldn’t find any useful answers.
 The more I looked into a career as a Sex Coach, I noticed there was limited, easily accessible, mainstream information on pleasure and diversity (at the time).
 The existing education was heteronormative and risk-aversive and there was so much shame and stigma.
 I wanted to join the experts, therapist and practitioners committing their lives to transform how we understand and speak about sex.
 So I quit my job in corporate PR and started studying again.

 *Please note this information is basic and topline – a great start for those who are curious about my offering.
 You will need more information before choosing a path that’s best for you.
 Look through my site, research other courses/certifications/degrees and the many ways other experts (who have been working in this space well before me) practice and engage with their work.*

 My first degree was a BA Communications (Journalism) from UTS.
-I then completed three certifications over three years at The Institute of Somatic Sexology and in 2021 I completed my 200 Hour Trauma Informed Yoga Teacher Training.
+I then completed four certifications over four years at The Institute of Somatic Sexology and in 2021 I completed my 200 Hour Trauma Informed Yoga Teacher Training.
 When I was researching pathways to becoming a Certified Sex Coach, I intentionally looked into courses offered at Institutes/Schools that overtly communicated their inclusive approach to education.
 For this reason, I studied with ISS.
 This choice has been vital to my career and has allowed for learning from and with a wide range of professionals across gender, sexuality, race, experiences, backgrounds and modalities.